 Chicken Potato Soup is an easy chicken soup recipe with tender potatoes, carrots and rotisserie chicken in a delicious creamy broth.
 One of our favorite soups for a cold night or chilly day!

-If you're looking for something different from your usual chicken soup recipe, you are going to love this creamy chicken potato soup.
+If you're looking for something different from your usual chicken soup recipe, you are going to love this creamy chicken potato soup recipe.
 It's thick, rich and the best thing to eat on cold nights when you're craving comfort food!

 My whole family loves this easy soup, even my picky eaters who aren't huge fans of chicken soup!